Sue Blundell

 At a reception he’s introduced to Ludwig van Beethoven, the brilliant pianist and composer whom some people are hailing as the city’s next musical genius …

-… Beethoven’s background makes him almost as much of an outsider as Bridgetower himself, and the violinist goes out of his way to strike up a friendship.
+The violinist goes out of his way to strike up a friendship.
 ‘Would you compose something for me to play, Sir?’

 Act One of Silence and Joy gives us a glimpse into the creative if short-lived relationship which blossomed between the musician and the composer – and a taste of the wonderful music which grew out of it.

 George Bridgetower was an Afro-European virtuoso for whom Beethoven wrote his great Violin Sonata Number 9.
 The two men performed it together at its Viennese premiere in May 1803.
-Soon afterwards a bitter row broke out between them, and Beethoven rededicated the piece to a famous Parisian violinist.
-So what should have been the Bridgetower Sonata became the Kreutzer Sonata.
-Bridgetower and Beethoven never met again.

 Now published ...
 Another piece on shoes